Ramprasad-Group/PromptDataExtraction/README.md

 ## Usage
 Edit the newly created `settings.yaml` file to update required paths, usernames, passwords, database connection details, API keys etc.

-The following scripts are available:
+The following scripts are available for running the pipeline on multiple properties:

 `run_heuristic_filters.sh`: Filter the paragraphs using property specific heuristic filters.